kean/articles/2017-05-01-interface-builder-ui-testing copy.markdown

 > **WARNING**
 >
 > The major issue with `@IBDesignable` is just how unstable the Interface Builder (as of Xcode 8.3) seems to be when it is used.
-You should definetly check if you can tolerate it before commiting into this approach.
+You should definitely check if you can tolerate it before commiting into this approach.

 I hope that Apple will continue improving IB.
 Imagine how great it would be if Storyboards were interactive in way Playgrounds are (see `PlaygroundPage` `liveView`.
 It would enable developers to do even more things with the UI without ever running their apps (e.g. test animations).
 In fact some teams actually [replaced Interface Builder with Playgrounds](https://youtu.be/A0VaIKK2ijM?t=26m47s).